mozilla-ai/lumigator/docs/source/get-started/suggested-models.md

 # Reference models

 We encourage using human-annotated dataset in your evaluations.
-Failing that, Lumigator enables the user to do automatic annotation with a [well tested model](https://blog.mozilla.ai/on-model-selection-for-text-summarization/) to get you started.
+However,  Lumigator also enables the user to do automatic annotation with a selection of [well-tested models](https://blog.mozilla.ai/on-model-selection-for-text-summarization/) to get you started.

 You can do this through the API, using one of Lumigator jobs: `/jobs/annotate`.